aryxs3m/minecraft_portal/README.md

 # Minecraft User and Admin Portal

-Laravel 8 web application for your users and OPs.
+Laravel 8 web panel for your Minecraft users and OPs.

 ![Screenshot](screenshot.png)

-## Current Features
+## All Available Features
 - AuthMe authentication, password change
 - Registration or invitation link only registration
 - SkinRestorer skin changer